eluwasi/eleventy-netlify-boilerplate/pages/about.md

 ## White-Crayon (Design Agency)

-Webdevelopment for London based creative agency white-crayon.
+We development for London based creative agency white-crayon.
 The website features a white crayon cursor when overig of a black board which can be used to draw sketches in real time.
 Background colours alternate upon hover to to reflect the concept of the white-crayon.

 Link: http://white-crayon.com